-How to mount EODATA using s3fs in Linux on Creodias
+How to mount eodata using s3fs in Linux on CREODIAS

 What We Are Going To Cover

-• Accessing EODATA using s3fs on new VMs using preinstalled images
+• Accessing eodata using s3fs on new VMs using preinstalled images

-• Accessing EODATA using s3fs on older VMs or VMs using custom images
+• Accessing eodata using s3fs on older VMs or VMs using custom images

 Prerequisites